CREWdecisions/elicitr/README.md

 ### Description

-elicitr is an R package, used to aggregate elicitation data.
+elicitr is an R package used to standardize, visualize and aggregate data from expert elicitation.
 The package is in active development and will implement functions based on two formal elicitation methods:

-- Continuous method
+- Elicitation of continuous variables
-  Adapted from Hemming, V. et al. (2018) A practical guide to structured expert elicitation using the IDEA protocol.
+  Adapted from Hemming, V. et al. (2018).
+A practical guide to structured expert elicitation using the IDEA protocol.
 Methods in Ecology and Evolution, 9(1), 169–180. <https://doi.org/10.1111/2041-210X.12857>
-- Categorical method
+- Elicitation of categorical data
   Adapted from Vernet, M. et al. (2024).
 Assessing invasion risks using EICAT-based expert elicitation: application to a conservation translocation.
 Biological Invasions, 26(8), 2707–2721.